iisshaa/grip-basic-banking-system/README.md

 # grip-basic-banking-system

 This is a Basic Banking System website which provides a platform for the users to transfer money swiftly and securely and then view the transaction history in a very user-friendly manner.
+All the customer and transaction details are stored in the database(phpMyAdmin).

 Languages & Softwares used:
 Frontend: HTML,CSS and JavaScript